 - Next in a scrupulously clean large bowl add the 4 egg whites.

 - Whisk until they are light and airy.
 While whisking at medium speed gradually add the caster sugar one spoonful at a time.
 Continue whisking on medium – high until the meringue is shiny and glossy.
 Rub a little of the meringue mixture between your thumb and forefinger, when it feels smooth and there are no signs of grittiness, the sugar is completely dissolved into the egg white.

 - Next, while still whisking, add the lemon juice, vinegar and cornflour.
 Continue whisking for a further minute.

 - Stop the whisk and using the beater, place 4 dots of meringue on to the baking tray.
 Place the parchment on top, the meringue acts like glue and will stop it from moving around.

-- Use a clean metal spoon to scoop the meringue on to the centre of the circle marked baking parchment.
+- Using a clean, metal spoon, scoop the meringue on to the centre of the circle marked baking parchment.

-- Using a pallet knife spread the mixture evenly to form a disc, building up the sides so they are slightly raised.
+- Continue with a pallet knife, spreading the mixture evenly to form a disc, building up the sides so they are slightly raised.

 Baking The Pavlova Base:

 - Place the meringue into the centre of the oven and immediately reduced the heat to 160C/140C gas mark 3, 325F.